Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 Compression sleeves:

 Totally optional, but they are perfect for those nice days that are still a bit chilly in the morning.
 Put a T-shirt on with the sleeves added and when it gets warm, just take the sleeves off.
-That’s some smart layering 😊 I’ve had these compression sleeves for a while and love them – and not just for Iceland!
+That’s some smart layering 😊 if I do say so myself!

 Comfortable pants:

 You’ll probably read in some guides that under no circumstances should you ever wear jeans in Iceland.
 Well… I disagree.
 If it’s pouring rain?
 Absolutely not.
 But otherwise, as long as you can move freely and the weather if ok, go for it.
-I spent both of my Iceland trips primarily in comfy stretchy jeans.
-You can also take leggings, hiking pants… Bottom line – whatever you’re comfortable in.

 Hiking socks:

-Again, wool socks are recommended and I like (and tested) wool-blend Columbia hiking socks for my boots but you can wear any socks that are moisture wicking and have cushy soles.
+Again, wool socks are recommended, and I like (and tested) wool-blend Columbia hiking socks for my boots, but you can wear any socks that are moisture-wicking and have cushy soles.

-For my hiking sneakers I swear by these merino wool no-show hiking socks – they are cushy, keep me warm and NEVER slip off my feet.
+For my hiking sneakers, I swear by these merino wool no-show hiking socks – they are cushy, keep me warm and NEVER slip off my feet.

 Bathing suits: